 Sailors making their way to St. Thomas aboard a private yacht will first have to stop in Charlotte Amalie, as it is the official port of entry to the island, and customs officials will need to speak with you and your crew before allowing you official entry.
 Customs officials will ask to see a number of documents including papers identifying each passenger and crew member and proving their nationality, all official papers for the vessel, and proof of clearance from your last port of entry.
 From there, sailors have the option to continue traveling and docking elsewhere (usually near Red Hook), or claim a spot at one of the marinas in Charlotte Amalie.

-Is your plan to reach Charlotte Amalie using a vessel you own, or a boat you charter in a different location?
-Take a look at the listing that follows to find summary information for area marinas.
+Are you going to travel to Charlotte Amalie using a vessel you own, or one you charter elsewhere?
+Take a look at the table that follows to find information concerning area marinas.

 |(340) 774-9500||5304 Yacht Haven Grande - Charlotte Amalie|